rses-dl-course/rses-dl-course.github.io/slides/04_refining_the_model.md

 Model not learning the function, training loss not decreasing.

-Try increasing the model or dataset size. <!-- .element: class="fragment" -->
+Try increasing the model size or complexity, e.g. add nodes, layers or activation functions. <!-- .element: class="fragment" -->

 ---